 Kosala lies to the east of Vendhya and south of the Himelian Mountains.
 In Shadows in Zamboula by Robert E. Howard, Baal-pteor describes a strong, brown people who worship Yajur through ritualised human sacrifice accomplished by strangling.
-In Red Nails, also by Howard, Conan says that the Kosalan people look similar to the Vendhyans; they that to walk around the mountain on foot (a fifteen hour ordeal for someone in good shape) will bring good fortune.
+In Red Nails, also by Howard, Conan says that the Kosalan people look similar to the Vendhyans; they hour ordeal for someone in good shape) will bring good fortune.
 It takes three days of hard walking just to reach the mountain from the pass at the juncture of the outskirts of Uttara Kuru.
 Its inhabitants are hidden, for evil men come to Shinu to pay gold for a living death.
 The village reeks of death.